goeb/smit/doc-v3/api.md

 *Parameters:*

-- the issue properties
+- the new properties of the issue
     * Syntax: multipart/form-data

 Files can be attached.

-## Deleting an issue
-REST API:

-work in progress...